pawelkrystkiewicz/pdf-to-html/Readme.md

 For tests it is best to use http-server.

 ### KNOWN ISSUES
 Behavior across different browser is inconsitent:
-*change of target URL can be sometimes not visible and server reload/reset doesn't help.
+- change of target URL can be sometimes not visible and server reload/reset doesn't help.
 Not an issue if not changing pdf source

-## SOLUTION:
+  #####  SOLUTION:
-cache cleaning is required:
+  Cache cleaning is required:
   Browser's DevTools->Application->Clear site data (select all)